 Sedalia is a tiny town located in the state of Colorado.
-With a population of 223 people and two constituent neighborhoods, Sedalia is the 221st largest community in Colorado.
-Sedalia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 177 people and three constituent neighborhoods, Sedalia is the 237th largest community in Colorado.

 Sedalia home prices are not only among the most expensive in Colorado, but Sedalia real estate also consistently ranks among the most expensive in America.

 Because of many things, Sedalia is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Sedalia really has some of the features that families look for when choosing a good community to raise children.
 Is Sedalia perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sedalia has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sedalia has few renters and college students.
 But the biggest reason it is quieter in Sedalia than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sedalia may be for you.